-Both Quinn and Huan make their impermanence pieces repeatedly (in the last decade, Huan has made installations of Buddha all over the world) to remind the contemporary (wo)men of fragility of life to which, in their view, (s)he is not paying adequate attention.
+Both Quinn and Huan make their impermanence pieces repeatedly (in the last decade, Huan has made installations of Buddha all over the world) to remind the contemporary man and woman of fragility of life to which, in their view, they are not paying adequate attention.
 Vanitas images of the sixteenth and seventeenth century had similar moralistic function.
 They proliferated at the time of unprecedented decadence when chase of earthly pleasures took flight (i.e. seventeenth century Dutch Golden Age).

 In comparison with the still life paintings, both Huan’s and Quinn’s pieces are literally impermanent and ephemeral.
 In somewhat performative fashion, the initially solid works gradually crumble or melt in front of the spectator – the disappearance is thus literal; the idea of vanish physically present, unambiguous.
-While in the still life painting we need to imagine the rotting of food or withering of initially beautiful flower, in Huan’s Buddha installation such imagination is unnecessary.
-The initially beautiful object dissolves in front of our very eyes; all we need to do is piece the dots together – engage with the symbolism of this disappearance.
+While in the still life painting we needed to imagine the rotting of food or withering of initially beautiful flower, in Huan’s Buddha installation imagination is unnecessary.
+The initially beautiful object dissolves in front of our very eyes; all we need to do is engage with the symbolism of this disappearance.